Dwaynew85/fortnite-orders-rails-backend/README.md

 # You're All Set!

 Now you can navigate through Fornite Store.
-Adding through your cart, which will save to the backend once you submit the form.
+Adding to your cart, which will save to the backend once you submit the order form.